Golem: An algorithm for robust experiment and process optimization: Optimization Benchmarks

-Generally speaking, this is a more challenging scenario than when queries are noiseless.
-As a consequence of the noisy experimental conditions, the dataset collected does not correctly match the realized control factors $\bm{x}$ with their associated merit $f(\bm{x})$.
-Hence, the surrogate model is likely to be a worse approximation of the underlying objective function than when queries are noiseless.
-Because of this, in some cases, the advantage of using \golem might not seem as stark as in the noiseless setting.
+Because of the above-mentioned challenge in the contruction of an accurate surrogate model, in some cases, the advantage of using \golem might not seem as stark as in the noiseless setting.
 This effect may be seen in surfaces S1 and S2, where the separation of the cumulative regret distributions is larger in Figure \ref{fig:noiseless_benchmarks} than it is in Figure \ref{fig:noisy_benchmarks}.
 Nonetheless, across all benchmark functions and algorithms considered, the use of \golem was beneficial in the identification of robust solutions in the majority of cases, and never detrimental, as shown by Figure \ref{fig:noisy_benchmarks}.
+In fact, \golem appears to be able to recover significant correlations with the true robust objectives $g(\bm{x})$ even when correlation with the objective functions $f(\bm{x})$ is lost due to noise the queried locations (Figure~\ref{si_fig:corr_fx_vs_gx}).

 Optimization with noisy conditions is significantly more challenging than traditional optimization tasks with no input uncertainty.
 However, the synthetic benchmarks carried out suggest that \golem is able to efficiently guide optimization campaigns towards robust solutions.
 For example, Figure \ref{fig:xmin_examples} shows the location of the best input conditions as identified by \textit{GPyOpt} with and without \golem.
 Given the significant noise present, without \golem, the optima identified by different repeated experiments are scattered far away from the robust minimum.
 When \golem is used, the optima identified are considerably more clustered around the robust minimum.